Computer stuck on restarting screen

 To create a backup, a proper software is needed.
 I recommend you free AOMEI Backupper Standard.
 This software allows you to backup system without booting into Windows after your computer runs into issues.
 And it offers you more useful features.
 With it, you can backup system, disk, partition, even a single file.
 You can set up schedule backup like daily backup, weekly backup, monthly backup.
 And this software will automatically start the operation at the specified point.
 Incremental and differential backup can be applied to backup the changed part.
 Backup Options can be used to manage backup disk space and avoid backup disk full.

-To create a bootable media, you need to open AOMEI Backupper Standard and click Utility > Create Bootable Media, then follow the on-screen instructions to finish the rest of steps.
+To create a bootable media, you need to open AOMEI Backupper Standard and click Tools > Create Bootable Media, then follow the on-screen instructions to finish the rest of steps.

 To backup system, you need to connect the bootable media to the computer with trouble, start it and press the correspoding keys to enter BIOS, then use arrow key to select the removable disk and use "+" to move this option to be the first one, press F10 to save and exit at last.
 Wait for a while, click Backup > System Backup and follow the on-screen instructions to finish the reset of steps after AOMEI Backupper Standard will be loaded.